Skip to main content

 12 mentions Positive Neutral Negative

 Overall, the game's optimization is a mixed bag; while many players report smooth performance and engaging mechanics, some experience notable issues such as lag and input delays.
-These technical problems can often be resolved with a simple restart, but they may detract from the overall experience, especially since the game's design allows for minimal consequences based on performance.
-Despite these shortcomings, the engaging gameplay and decision-making elements keep players invested.
+These technical problems can detract from the experience, although they are often resolved with a simple restart.
+Despite these concerns, the game's addictive nature and engaging decision-making elements keep players invested.

 • “Runs smoothly, simple mechanics but can get pretty addicting and engaging at the later stages.”